HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 ### Canonical tags

 The World Wide Web is a massive set of documents, some of which are duplicates.
 To prevent duplicate content issues, webmasters can use canonical tags to tell search engines which version they prefer to be indexed.
-Canonicals also help to [consolidate signals such as links to the ranking page](https://www.example.com/dresses/green/greendress.html).
+Canonicals also help to <a hreflang="en" href="https://www.example.com/dresses/green/greendress.html">consolidate signals such as links to the ranking page</a>.

 The data shows increased adoption of canonical tags over the years.
 For example, 2019's edition shows that 48.34% of mobile pages were using a canonical tag.
 In 2020's edition, the percentage grew to 53.61%, and in 2021 we see 58.5%.